jpalardy/vim-slime/assets/doc/targets/neovim.md

 If the global variable `g:slime_suggest_default` is:

-- Nonzero (logical True): The last terminal you opened before calling vim-slime will determine which `job-id` is presented as default.
+- Nonzero (logical True): The last terminal you opened before calling vim-slime will determine which job ID is presented as default.
 If that terminal is closed, one of the previously opened terminals will be suggested on subsequent configurations.
 The user can tab through a popup menu of valid configuration values.

 - `0`: (logical False): No default will be suggested.

 In either case, in Neovim's default configuration, menu-based completion can be activated with `<Tab>`/`<S-Tab>`, and the menu can be navigated with `<Tab>`/`<S-Tab` or `<C-n>`/`<C-p>`.
 Autocompletion plugins such as [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) can interfere with this.

-To use the terminal's PID as input instead of Neovim's internal job-id of the terminal:
+To use the terminal's PID as input instead of Neovim's internal job ID of the terminal:

 ```vim
 let g:slime_input_pid=1